Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 That was good enough for Gene, though he’d thought good and hard before reaching that conclusion.
 His head joined the collection of nods.

-“Right.
-So…sir, I don’t mean ‘ta rush y’all ‘cuz you deserve *all* the time to recover, but we’ve got a ticking clock if we’re gonna keep galactic law happy.”
+"Right.
+So…sir, I don’t mean ‘ta rush y’all ‘cuz you deserve *all* the time to recover, but we’ve got a ticking clock if we’re gonna keep galactic law happy."

-“Right.
-Gotta preserve those service points.”
+"Right.
+Gotta preserve those service points."
 Trujillo joked, half-heartedly.

-“Don’t knock it!
+"Don’t knock it!
 You’ve got some chest candy ain’t nobody ever gonna get again.
-Anyhoo.”
+Anyhoo."
 With that, the big man *thumped* away and bid them follow in his wake.

 Things were incongruously fast after that.
 Because firstly, *he* decided to mark the occasion of the very last troops joining his Grand Army, by showing up personally.